 Once your outpatient appointment has been booked with us you should receive a letter with an appointment date and details about where to go when you arrive at the hospital.
 If you are uncertain about anything, please telephone the contact number on your letter.
 Don't forget to:

-- check the appointment details and contact us if you can't make the date – if you don't come to your appointment and don't let us know, you may be discharged from our care back to your GP
+- check the appointment details and contact us if you can't make it – if you miss your appointment and don't let us know, you may be discharged back to your GP

 - call 020 7188 8815 or email email@example.com if you need an interpreter or signer and one wasn't booked when you arranged your appointment